 After you click Finish, the vCFA will reboot.
 During this boot the disks are formatted, and the deduplicated storage is created.
 This can take a long time, but please don’t shutdown or reboot the vCFA until this is finished.
 Once the vCFA has finished booting, log in to the Management Console again.
 You’ll be shown the end user license agreement.
-Read the agreement, and then click I Agree at the bottom.
+Read it carefully and, if applicable, agree to the terms and conditions.

 Complete the Quick Start Wizard to initially configure the vCFA and start using it.

 Go to Clients > VMware.
 Click Add Connection.

 Enter the address to your vCenter server, and the username and password for a user with the administrator role.

 Only VMs that are registered in the vCFA will be backed up.
 Registering a VM creates an entry in the list of clients using the default settings.
 The next screen gives the option to register all VMs in the vCenter automatically while creating the connection.

 To register an individual VM, right-click it, and then click Register.